BuffaloBorn/tutspolls/COMMANDS.md

 Now it time to go to the next level and allow the users to reply back to a poll.

-Reply need to be referenced to a poll, question and possible answer.
+A reply needs to be referenced to a poll, question and possible answer.
 Refer back 1.3 Defining the Business Model.

 ```bash
 $ rails g model reply poll:references